Davidhorn

 Ten DIR devices now empower Kenyan police officers to capture interviews with witnesses and suspects, curbing the reliance on written accounts and fostering a more transparent and accountable process.
 Davidhorn’s technology not only ensures accurate evidence collection but also safeguards vulnerable witnesses and promotes transparency in suspect statement recordings.

-Jackie Vallack, an experienced former Derbyshire officer with specialized training in Interview Techniques, spearheaded the training and course and was supported by David Ward from Focused Conservation, an NGO dedicated to combating environmental crimes.
+Jackie Vallack, an experienced former Derbyshire officer with specialised training in Interview Techniques, spearheaded the training and course and was supported by David Ward from Focused Conservation, an NGO dedicated to combating environmental crimes.
 The training reached various Kenyan Police Departments, including the Serious Crime Unit, Transnational Organized Crime Unit, Kenyan Wildlife Crime Unit, Anti Human Trafficking Unit, Child Protection Unit, and Environmental Crime Unit.

 Reflecting on the training, Jeff Horn of Davidhorn shared: